rsms/oui/README.md

   - Clients connect to different server instances (e.g. host1.server.com:81, host4.server.com:80, etc)
   - Which server instance to connect to is chosen by random (with some weightening) for "new" clients
   - Clients "stick with" a server instance as long as the server does not reply with a 5xx response (in which case the client selects a new server using round-robin).
-  - When a server instance fails (crashes) the client will automatically connect ti a new backend and re-send the request (which caused the detection of a faulty server).
+  - When a server instance fails (crashes) the client will automatically connect to a new backend and re-send the request (which caused the detection of a faulty server).
+    - Requests should be transactional and such design is supported by the oui server.
 - Built-in authentication
   - Challenge-response with intermediate, cacheable representation
   - User-defineable hooks (both on the server and the client side)